About My Online Research ServicesI serve four markets for legal research:

 The easiest way to know that you need legal advice (ie. a lawyer) is if you are inexperienced in legal proceedings (eg. courts or tribunals) and you find yourself needing legal 'information' or guidance from the start.
 Even if you only have one or two questions to start with, my experience has been that those initial questions are commonly misconceived and/or they will promptly lead to more questions, usually just by the process of thinking about the issue more thoroughly.

 If this is you, I'm probably going to turn you down for research service until you talk to a lawyer about your case first.
 If, after that, you think you can handle the matter yourself, you are welcome to come back and we can talk about whether I can be useful.
-Many people self-representing start out by buying resources like legal textbooks, or by using my online Legal Guides, to understand the law and legal procedures better.
+Many people self-representing start out by buying resources like legal textbooks to understand the law and legal procedures better.
 To supplement that, you may be able to use my legal research services to clarify key or important legal issues.

 But there are limits to what I can do for you.
 For instance: